Vincigliata: The Italian Armistice 1943

-Then on 8 September 1943, the captain in charge of Castello di Vincigliata announced that the Italian government had arranged an armistice.
+On 8 September 1943, the captain in charge of Castello di Vincigliata announced that the Italian government had arranged an armistice.
 At nine in the morning two days later all the remaining prisoners of war were sent to Florence railway station as the Germans were approaching.
 General Chiappe, a sympathetic Italian officer arranged a special train for them to Arezzo some sixty miles south.
 Using smuggled Lire, they bought various civilian clothes from local Italians at the railway station.
 Suitably attired Neame, O'Connor, with nine other officers, together with fourteen other ranks under CQMS Morgan set off to evade capture.
 After arriving in Arezzo they discovered much confusion and a general air of despondency with many Italian officials.
-So the officers decided it was safer to move away the same evening with all the escaping soldiers.
+The officers decided it was safer to move away the same evening with all the escaping soldiers.
 They travelled some forty miles northward to the Hospice of Camadoli in the Apennine Mountains.
 They stayed four days.
 Some officers climbed another thousand feet higher to the Monastery in Eremo where the Prior-General of the Camaldolese Order resided.
-He was pro-British – hated the fascists and detailed one of the brothers Don Leoni to act as special liaison between the British escaped prisoners.
-Links with MI9 were re-established and money provided to help with food and shelter in an already impoverished Italian countryside.
+He was pro-British – hated the fascists and detailed one of the brothers, Don Leoni, to act as special liaison between the British escapees.

+Links with MI9 were re-established and money provided to help with food and shelter in the impoverished Italian countryside.
 There was not enough food in the local village, so the escaping group was dispersed in small parties over a district of ten miles.

-Italy was still politically divided and word reached the Prior-General that an Italian fascist had betrayed the presence of the escaping prisoners and for their safety moved them from the Monastery to hide and live amongst the Italians in the mountain villages of Segeteina and Strabatenza some ten miles away.
+Italy was still politically divided and word reached the Prior-General that an Italian fascist had betrayed the presence of the escaping prisoners and moved them from the Monastery to hide and live amongst the Italians in the mountain villages of Segeteina and Strabatenza some ten miles away.
 In September and October the soldiers helped the peasants with their manual work such as digging, fetching water and husking maize.
 O'Connor or Neame would make regular visits to check on the soldiers' welfare and give them any news.
 During this time Neame and O'Connor (who had learnt Italian whilst a prisoner) had collected another twenty or so British soldiers that had also escaped after the armistice and were wandering the mountains.
 As a precaution the officers built brushwood hides in the surrounding woods, to sleep overnight as there were frequent alarms about spies and impending searches.
 Then on the morning of 29 October, 120 Germans arrived by Italian motor-lorries and surrounded the village to search it.
 They had been betrayed.
 The approaching Germans were seen by the officers from higher up the mountains and with help from one of the guides in the village escaped.
-The NCO's and other soldiers were captured by German troops.
+The NCOs and other soldiers were captured by German troops.
 After a series of escapades, by Christmas 1943 Neame, O'Connor and Boyd arrived at Termoli by fishing boat.
 A further five brigadiers and eleven other escapers arrived the same way by mid-May 1944.